-2. The need for formal education, such as ESOL in a place of study, not a community facility:
+The need for formal education, such as English for Speakers of Other Languages (ESOL) in a place of study, not a community facility.

-They identified the local University (Queen Mary), which they felt was most appropriate.
-This may create a revenue stream for the Institution and potential employment of Tutors.
-This visibility would enable them to engage in a mixed community and share a lifelong learning platform.
+Queen Mary University was identified as most appropriate.
+This could create a revenue stream for the institution and potential employment of tutors.
+This visibility would enable them to engage in a mixed community and share a life-long learning platform.

-3. Parenting skills were identified as a key issue.
-Grandfathers, uncles, brothers and fathers all stated they felt a cultural gap due, in part to language:
+Parenting skills were identified as a key issue.
+Grandfathers, uncles, brothers and fathers all stated they felt a cultural gap due, in part to language.

-Formal parenting classes - particularly for men - many of whom have adopted many childcare responsibilities.
+Formal parenting classes, particularly for men, many of whom have adopted many childcare responsibilities.

-4. Football is a national sport in Somaliland.
-It is played in small groups within the community in public spaces within the borough:
+Football is a national sport in Somaliland.
+It is played in small groups within the community in public spaces within the borough.

-We suggested that a football league is set up.
+Football league is set up.
 The local authority could sponsor the kit.
-This would give out a clear message of 'Health for All' It would create a platform for stronger family bonds, time to talk and the added health benefits of engagement.
+This would give out a clear message of 'health for all' It would create a platform for stronger family bonds, time to talk and the added health benefits of engagement.

-5. Men expressed an interest in their history and culture being on the schools curriculum and were willing to give their time voluntarily.
+Men expressed an interest in their history and culture being on the school's curriculum and were willing to give their time voluntarily.

-Suggestions included participation in Black History month in the schools and perhaps access to the Whitechapel Gallery, to tell their stories.
+Participation in Black History month in the schools and perhaps access to the Whitechapel Gallery, to tell their stories.

-In addition they expressed a need to engage with the wider community in the Borough and participate in the voluntary sector.
+There is a need to engage with the wider community in the borough and participate in the voluntary sector.
 This would enable them to create a working profile whilst they gain experience and build skills.

-6. Meeting care needs alongside an ageing population- it was felt that keeping fit and active was very important as its benefits include mental health.
+Meeting care needs alongside an ageing population, it was felt that keeping fit and active was very important as its benefits include mental health.